Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ## Conclusion

 This Note-Taking API is a simple yet efficient backend system to manage notes with CRUD operations.
 It follows best practices for RESTful API design and is built with scalability in mind.
+The addition of categories enhances organization and retrieval of notes, making the system more user-friendly and functional.